vaishnu7/ROSENZWEIG-MACARTHUR-Model/README.md

 Briefly I will just talk about the results from our system.
 So the eigen values obtained from the first equilibrium point we got one positive and one negative which means the system at that equilibrium point is unstable.
 For the second set of eigen values obtained from second equilibrium point we again got results similar to the first value, i.e. one negative and one positive, so again not stable.
 Third one, we see that the real part of the eigen values are both negative, so we can say it depicts stability.
 More detailed explanations can be found [here](https://eng.libretexts.org/Bookshelves/Industrial_and_Systems_Engineering/Book%3A_Chemical_Process_Dynamics_and_Controls_(Woolf)/10%3A_Dynamical_Systems_Analysis/10.04%3A_Using_eigenvalues_and_eigenvectors_to_find_stability_and_solve_ODEs), which they have explained it using graphs.

+_Note:_ that Jacobian can be calculated for non-diffusive systems only.
+So if you want to calculate Jacobian for a system which is diffusive, then you must remove the diffusive terms and calculate equilibrium points or whatsoever.